tytydraco/yessleep/out/The_happiest_Ive_ever_been.md

 But I couldn’t see.

 Not that I was blind, or unable to use my eyes.
+It’s just… what I saw, my mind couldn’t comprehend.
-It’s just... what I saw felt like colors no one had ever experienced before.
+What I was perceiving felt like colors no one had ever experienced before.
+Everything, and everyone—was warped, grotesquely disfigured.

+Like reflections on broken glass.

 My body was electrified—charged with radiant, undefinable energy.
 It was bliss.